On the border

 We stay out of troubles but it means that the snow conditions rule, and they will guide my choices before starting and on the way, at all time.
 So be ware that the programme might change, all for good reasons.
 This said, there are so many possibilities in the valley that we will always find a trip that fits our wishes.

-The all-in package is €680,- p.p. and includes: accommodation, guide, insurance, all meals, sauna and local public transport.
+The all-in package is €680,- p.p. and includes: accommodation, guiding, insurance, all meals, hot tub and local public transport.

 Resources on the Web

 There are many resources on the Web, no doubt, so I just selected a couple that focus on some aspects stated here above.

 - a bit of the range our week, but this is a superb climbing video that will give you an idea of how it feels like when you are on the Rätikon wall !